EmiMidnight/AVTTool/README.md

 # AVTTool
 Small commandline utility to parse and extract both metadata and textures from the .avt format used in certain Sega arcade racing games.
+Useful for making card editors, or if you're just curious.

 ## Features
  - Save textures as .png including transparency